What consumers can expect from import taxes as the US sets new tariff rates

 What tariffs are in place already

-The Trump administration has reached deals with the European Union, Japan and South Korea that put 15% tariffs in place.
+The Trump administration reached deals with the European Union, Japan and South Korea that put 15% tariffs in place.
 A deal with the Philippines puts 19% tariffs in place while a deal with Vietnam imposes a 20% levy.
-On Wednesday, Trump announced a 25% tariff on goods from India and a 50% tariff on goods from Brazil.
+This week, Trump announced a 25% tariff on goods from India and ordered a 50% tariff on goods from Brazil.

 Tariffs are already impacting prices

 The U.S. Commerce Department said Thursday that prices rose 2.6% in June, up from an annual pace of 2.4% in May and higher than the Federal Reserve's goal of 2%.
-Many goods that are heavily imported saw price increases, including furniture, appliances and computers.
+Furniture, computers and other items that often come from abroad were among the categories with higher average prices.

-Zhang, the Cornell economist, said U.S. consumers could see higher prices in the coming months for appliances and other products that contain a large amount of steel and aluminum.
-Toys, kitchenware, electronics and home goods could also see price spikes.
+Wendong Zhang, an associate professor in the Dyson School of Applied Economics and Management at Cornell University, said U.S. consumers could see prices increases in the coming months for appliances and other products that contain a large amount of steel and aluminum.

 But Zhang said a 15% tariff doesn't mean prices will immediately rise by 15%.
-Companies were aware of the tariff deadlines and have been trying to stockpile goods and take other measures to mitigate the impacts.
+Companies were aware of the tariff deadlines, and tried to stockpile goods and take other measures to mitigate the impacts, he said.

 Some Americans will see benefits